JULY 14-16, 2014

 If you are a MATERIAL SUPPLIER, MANUFACTURER, DISTRIBUTOR OR OTHER BUSINESS OWNER WITHIN THE INDUSTRY, you are welcome to purchase a 1 DAY VENDOR PASS if you choose to do business to promote for your company within the show.
-No product or product promotion is permitted within the trade show from a company or individual that does NOT have a vendor pass OR an exhibitor room.
+No product or product promotion is permitted within the trade show from a company or individual that does NOT have a vendor pass, exhibitor booth OR sponsorship.

 If you are considered PRESS, you MUST contact us within 2 weeks before the trade show to apply for authorization to enter the event.
-You may be required to employ a trade show concierge that will accompany you throughout the show until your press work is complete.
 Credentials must be submitted prior to the event for approval.
 Press that show up on site without pre-authorization will be subject to a short rigorous approval process and absolutely must have credentials with them.

-Each vendor is subject to an informal approval process before a showroom may be selected.
-Once you are approved, you will be able to pay and request your showroom location.
+Each vendor is subject to an informal approval process before a booth may be selected.
+Once you are approved, you will be able to pay and request your booth location.

 breaking these rules will get you removed from the show

-1. There is NO ROOM SHARING ALLOWED.
-One exhibitor per room.
+1. There is NO BOOTH SHARING ALLOWED.
+One exhibitor per booth.

 2. All glass must be American made from start to finish.